 There are also freerolls, just like in poker.
 They are usually organized for marketing purposes.
 You can participate for free and win cash prizes.

 DFS is no more just an American thing.
-It started to land to Europe in the early 2010s.
+It started to land in Europe in the early 2010s.
 Operators such as FanTeam offer a wide range of football leagues, ice-hockey, basketball, and even golf.

 How to Play Daily Fantasy Football